Celest151/sportbuk/README.md

 Admin URL: `http://localhost:5173/admin`

-Checkout, orders, and payment code still exists in the repository, but checkout is intentionally removed from active customer navigation.
+Checkout, orders, and payment code still exist in the repository, but checkout is intentionally removed from active customer navigation.

 ## Technology